kozjuli/kozjuli.github.io/_pages/research.md

 ---
 ## Working Papers <a name="wp"></a>
 3. **The Tail that Wags the Economy: Belief-Driven Business Cycles and Persistent Stagnation**, with Laura Veldkamp and Venky Venkateswaran, Third round at *Journal of Political Economy*.
-[March 2018 working paper](http://www.juliankozlowski.com/papers/KVV.pdf){:target="_blank"}
+[February 2019 working paper](http://www.juliankozlowski.com/papers/KVV.pdf){:target="_blank"}

     > The great recession has been more persistent than others because observing an unlikely event led us to re-assess the probability of tail events.
 This change in beliefs endures long after the event itself has passed.